 - Loosen side cover bolts and remove the side cover. - Inspect the inside of the seawater pump with a flashlight.
 If any of the following are found, disassembly and maintenance are required: - Impeller blades are cracked or nicked.
-Edges or surfaces of the blades are marred or scratched. - Wear plate is damaged. - 3.
-If no damage is found when inspecting the inside of the pump, install the O-ring and side cover. - 4.
-If a large amount of water leaks continuously from the water drain line below the seawater pump during operation, replace the mechanical seal.
+Edges or surfaces of the blades are marred or scratched. - · Wear plate is damaged. - Side cover is excessively worn.
+Replace new parts. - If no damage is found when inspecting the inside of the pump, install the O-ring and side cover. - If a large amount of water leaks continuously from the water drain line below the seawater pump during operation, replace the mechanical seal.
 Consult authorized Yanmar Marine dealer or distributor.